Best Jobs for Graduates With a Psychology Degree

 Most college grads use positions such as a mental health aide, psychiatric aide, or residential counselor as a short-term mechanism to gain clinical experience prior to graduate programs in counseling/clinical psych or social work.

-Salary Information and Job Outlook: Psychiatric aides earned an average of $30,860, according to the BLS.
-The BLS estimated that jobs for psychiatric aides would grow by 6% through 2026, about as fast as the average for all occupations.
+Salary Information and Job Outlook: Psychiatric aides earned an average of $32,020, according to the BLS.
+The BLS estimates that jobs for psychiatric aides will grow by 12% through 2028, much faster than the average for all occupations.

 Litigators draw heavily on social psychology when they are involved with appraising the suitability and attitudes of potential jurors.
 Knowledge of motivation is essential when analyzing crime scenarios and selecting witnesses.
 Verbal, presentation, and persuasive skills are essential in presenting cases and influencing judges, jurors, and opposing attorneys.
-Since many cases are resolved outside of the courtroom, reading the mindset of the opposition and negotiating skills are essential for trial lawyers.
+Since many cases are resolved outside of the courtroom, it’s essential for lawyers to be able to read the mindset of the opposition and to have solid negotiating skills.

 Psych majors will benefit from taking some undergraduate law courses prior to law school to test their interest in and aptitude for legal analysis.

-Salary Information and Job Outlook: The BLS estimates that the median salary for attorneys in May 2018 was $120,910.
-Jobs were expected to grow by about 8%, an average rate for all occupations.
+Salary Information and Job Outlook: The BLS estimates that the median annual salary for attorneys in May 2019 was $122,960.
+Jobs are expected to grow by 6%, about as fast as the average for all occupations.

 Bureau of Labor Statistics.
 "School and Career Counselors."
 Accessed June 19, 2020.